vedantroy/jsmv/README.md

 files/directories in the given directory and collect a list of operations to execute.
 This ensures changes are executed semi-atomically since if the JS snippet crashes, no file system changes will occur.

+### Deletes First

+Deletes are done before moves/copies.
+This allows operations like "remove all files with the extension .backup and add the .backup extension to the remaining files" without accidentally deleting the newly created backups.